Don't mind the mess!

 At present, CollisionFloorMesh, CollisionInvSphere, CollisionPlane, and CollisionPolygon are only "into" and never "from" and hence are not listed as rows in the table below.

 In the table below, the solid is listed without its "Collision" preface, e.g., "Sphere" instead of "CollisionSphere", to save on space.
+Where a version number is listed, it indicates that this test was added in that version of Panda3D.

 |From \ Into||FloorMesh||InvSphere||Plane||Polygon||Sphere||Capsule||Box|